pekkahe/miniman/README.md

 Miniman is a Pac-Man clone made with the [SFML](http://www.sfml-dev.org/) multimedia library.

+This repository contains the full source code of the game.
+To play the game, you can download the [latest release](https://github.com/pekkahe/miniman/releases/latest).

-For more details about the game, please visit https://pekkahellsten.com/.
+For more details, please visit [pekkahellsten.com](https://pekkahellsten.com/).

 ## Source directories